 Fingerprinting cannot do that, it can only tell you that a certain content (for example a football game, or an Ad) is “very similar” to some original content (a football game that has been Marked, or a sample of the same Ad).

 Watermarking has a clear advantage for Tracing.

 Fingerprinting does not require to insert any Marker into the content in advance.
-This means that if a new Ad commercial is detected in one of the TV or Radio channels, and it was never marked before, you can still Mark it now (extract a Fingerprint) and you can still search back in time (provided that you have an archive of all recorded TV and Radio shows) and find all past occurrences.
+This means that if a new Ad commercial is detected in one of the TV or Radio channels, and it was never marked before, you can still Mark it now (extract a Fingerprint) and you can still search back in time (provided that you have the recorded TV and Radio shows in the Log Server archive) and find all past occurrences.